ibm-cloud-docs/monitoring/monitor/troubleshoot.md

 First, [check the instance authorization methods that are allowed](/docs/monitoring?topic=monitoring-iam_instance_auth#iam_instance_auth_step1).

 Then, review [Headers for IAM Tokens](/docs/monitoring?topic=monitoring-mon-curl#mon-curl-headers-iam) and [Token headers](/docs/monitoring?topic=monitoring-mon-curl#mon-curl-headers-sysdig) before you retry the request.

+## Are your dashboards, alerts, and scripts no longer returning what you intended?
+{: #troubleshoot-entry-5}

+{{site.data.keyword.mon_full_notm}} has changed its metrics store.
+This change has deprecated and changed a number of metrics and labels and has changed metric behavior.
+See [Enhanced metric store](/docs/monitoring?topic=monitoring-metrics_store) for details on the new metric store.

+## Where is the topology map?
+{: #troubleshoot-entry-6}

+With the {{site.data.keyword.mon_full_notm}} change the metrics store, the topology map has been deprecated.
+See [Enhanced metric store](/docs/monitoring?topic=monitoring-metrics_store) for details on the new metric store.